XML RSSSubscribe To This Site

 You might have thought of how many words you need to know to start speaking, and sustain a conversation with native speakers.

-Well, I can tell you that you only need around 300 words.
+Well, I can tell you that you only need around 300 words* (*according to my own research and under the circumstances this research was carried out, of course.).

 I'm going to present them to you here with some explanations.
 These words are very important because, in many cases, one word can be used in different situations, with different meanings.

-By the way, I'm about to release for you a revolutionary way to learn Portuguese vocabulary easily and effortless.
+By the way, a revolutionary way to learn Portuguese vocabulary easily and effortless is already available.
+Click the box above on the right hand side to have a look.

 OK, here I'll divide this essential Portuguese Vocabulary into categories, so that you can build sentences.